volunteeringdata/volunteering-data-model/hackathon/crisis-response-and-spontaneous-volunteering/index.md

 title: Crisis Response and Spontaneous Volunteering
 ---

-This is a taxonomy of crisis response and spontaneous volunteering concepts.

 We are always looking to improve this data model.
 Please don't hesitate to [contribute to the discussion](https://github.com/orgs/volunteeringdata/discussions/categories/emergency-response).

 ## Model

-### Initial version of the Crisis Response and Spontaneous Volunteering mapping
+### V1 of the Crisis Response and Spontaneous Volunteering Taxonomy

 ![Crisis Response and Spontaneous Volunteering taxonomy v1](./crisis.png "Crisis Response and Spontaneous Volunteering taxonomy v1")